How to Celebrate National Bike to Work Day

 What Is National Bike to Work Day?

-Bike to Work Day is an event celebrated every spring that encourages people to ride their bikes to and from work, school or other activities.
+Bike to Work Day is an event celebrated every spring, encouraging people to ride their bikes to and from work, school or other activities.
 While countries in North America, Europe, and Asia host similar celebrations throughout May and June, the most widely-observed Bike to Work Day is the third Friday of May.

-The League of American Bicyclists hosted the first Bike to Work Day back in 1956 to extoll the physical benefits of an active commute.
+The League of American Bicyclists hosted the first Bike to Work Day back in 1956, extolling the physical benefits of an active commute.
 Since then, it’s become a global celebration of cycling, staying active and taking care of the environment.

 Why Commute on a Bike?

-The point of Bike to Work Day isn’t just to get people on two wheels for one day — in fact, it’s just one part of Bike to Work Week and Bike to Work Month!
-The goal is to inspire you to make cycling one of your main modes of transportation, or at least a regular activity to stay active.
+The point of Bike to Work Day isn’t just to get people on two wheels for one day.
+In fact, it’s just one part of Bike to Work Week and Bike to Work Month!
+The goal is to inspire you to make cycling one of your main modes of transportation.
+Otherwise, it’s at least an excellent activity to stay active.

 Learn about all the benefits of regularly commuting on a bike:

-- Regular exercise: You need to get to work anyway — why not reap the benefits of a good workout along the way?
+- Regular exercise: You need to get to work anyway — why not reap the benefits of a good workout simultaneously?
 Active transportation methods, like walking and cycling, are healthier alternatives to driving a car.
 Making cycling part of your daily routine helps prevent a sedentary lifestyle.

 - Reduced pollution: More bikes mean fewer cars, and fewer cars mean less vehicle pollution contaminating our air, water, and land.
 Becoming a bike commuter is an inexpensive way to cut your carbon emissions and live more sustainably.

-- Less traffic: Getting caught in a traffic jam — whether it makes you late to work or prevents you from getting home in the evening — is a headache.
+- Less traffic: Getting caught in a traffic jam is a headache.
 Avoid car traffic by taking advantage of the spacious bike lanes lining your streets instead.

 5 Ways to Observe National Bike to Work Day